cropsly/ffmpeg-android-java/README.md

 !!!
 Deprecated !!!
 ===================

 This project is discontinued.
-There is a much better [alternative by bravobit](https://github.com/bravobit/FFmpeg-Android) which incorporates good parts of this fork as well as improves existing issues.
+There is a much better [alternative by bravobit](https://github.com/bravobit/FFmpeg-Android) which incorporates good parts of this fork and also attempts to solve some existing issues.
 I'll be keeping a close eye to its issue tracker and contribute there instead.

 About the fork
 ===================